alexvcasillas/cratebox/README.md

 ## Basic Types

-The basic types of **Cratebox** are the following and self explanatory
+The basic types are the core types of any (almost every) programming language.
+We use this types to build a solid structure for our data.
+Those types are the following:

-- types.string
+- **String Type** -  this type can contain any value of type string and null.
-- types.number
+- **Number Type** -  this type can contain any value of type number and null.
-- types.boolean
+- **Boolean Type** -  this type can contain any value of type boolean.
-- types.null
+- **Null Type ** - this type can contain any value of type null.
-- types.undefined
+- **Undefined Type** -  this type can contain any value of type undefined.
-- types.date
+- **Date Type**  - this type can contain any value of type Date.

 ## Advanced Types